ubaig517/unit-pp-project-slack/READMES/unit-5-online-chatroom.md

 1. Create a text input and submit button where users of your chatroom can enter and submit their messages.

 1. Post messages to the server by making a POST request to the same URI as above.
 Include a body with your AJAX request that includes information about your message.
 The body should contain the properties `created_by` and `message`.
+The server is expecting the body of the POST request to be encoded as application/json.
 Below is a sample message:

 ```
 {